United States Pentagon Police: History

 The patch of the Defense Protective Service, the USPPD's predecessor organization.

 Defense Protective Service officers at the Pentagon in September 2001.

 A USPPD policeman checks a man's identification card at the Pentagon in the early 2010s.

-Prior to 1971, the General Service Administration's (GSA) United States Special Policeman (USSP) conducted law enforcement, safety and security functions at the Pentagon.
+Prior to 1971, the General Service Administration's (GSA) United States Special Police (USSP) conducted law enforcement, safety and security functions at the Pentagon.
 The protection programs were primarily a "guard-watchman" operation, where USSP were primarily concerned with the protection of property.
 However, in response to a growing number of disruptive incidents throughout the country affecting federal facilities under GSA control, attention to the security program had to be re-examined.
 As a result of mass demonstrations, bombings and bomb threats within the country and region, the Federal Protective Service (FPS) was established and the comprehensive protection of Pentagon personnel rather than the previous policy of concentration on property were developed.

 On October 1, 1987, the GSA Administrator delegated authority for protecting the Pentagon Reservation to the Department of Defense (DoD).
 In order to carry out the new mission, DoD established the Defense Protective Service (DPS) as a new organization within the Washington Headquarters Service (WHS).

 Formerly known as the Defense Protective Service (DPS) until 2002, the Pentagon Police has exclusive jurisdiction within the Pentagon Reservation and has concurrent jurisdiction with other law enforcement agencies (federal, state, and local) in an area of approximately 275 acre around the complex.
 Pentagon Police officers also have jurisdiction at Department of Defense leased property throughout the National Capital Region, and at the US Military Court of Appeals in Washington, D.C.
 Additionally, they are charged with the protection of various Department of Defense executive officers.
-Through a Memorandum of Understanding (MOU) with Arlington County, Pentagon Police also possess conditional police authority throughout Arlington County.
+Through a memorandum of understanding (MOU) with Arlington County, Pentagon Police also possess conditional police authority throughout Arlington County.

 On March 4, 2010, a gunman, identified as John Patrick Bedell, who espoused anti-government views, shot and wounded two officers at a security checkpoint in the Pentagon Metro station.
 The officers returned fire, striking him in the head.
 He died a few hours later the following day.

 Most people arrested by the Pentagon Police are for driving under intoxication violations.